-Save your text message images on iPhone by simple tap
+Download message pictures on iPhone by simple tap

 Once you tap the Share button, you will see the Sharing Image screen where you can choose to save your message photo to your phone’s photo collection.

-The Sharing screen allows you to save your message photo to your iPhone’s photo gallery
+The sharing screen allows you to download message pictures to your iPhone’s photo gallery

 On Android there is only one way to save text message images to your phone’s photo gallery.
 Even though I use an iPhone, I find this procedure easier on the Android.
 Here it is.